08 July 2022

 (Star Trek: Discovery screen capture)

 Once they were on the Atlantis, it became tricky: unlike any other STA episode I have run so far, the players have a lot of flexibility in terms of where they go and how they do things and what they do.
 The mission-as-written is filled with a lot of notes about what might happen where, so I was constantly flipping back and forth trying to keep track of everything.
 It was all doable, and I enjoyed it, but it was a far cry from very linear starter set!
-Giving them pictures of the NPCs really seemed to help, and I also used the play mat to write down some high-level notes about the various factions on the Atlantis.
+Giving them pictures of the NPCs really seemed to help, and I also used my play mat to write down some high-level notes about the various factions on the Atlantis.

 The players did not intervene in the battle between the Command and Engineering factions that is going on when they beam in; they then fell in with the Engineering faction at first, before spending their time moving around the ship trying to persuade the factions to agree to a cease-fire so that they could work together to free the crew.
 In doing this, they try to piece together the mystery: Is there really an intruder on board?
 Is it Klingon or alien?
-I let them take their time at first, but when we started the third session, spend some Threat to establish that the ship's structure was decaying rapidly.
+I let them take their time at first, but when we started the third session, I spent some Threat to establish that the ship's structure was decaying rapidly.
 They decided to split up and pursue different avenues (something I usually encourage by giving the players extra Momentum): two went to fix the Atlantis's transporters, two to investigate the strange pod in the launch bay, and two to talk to the Command faction.

-I found that the episode really kicked into gear in this last session.
-The players investigating the pod (Vivik and Gurg) did a good job; Gurg's player in particular followed one of his Values ("Pursuit and Sharing of Knowledge") and didn't attend the tribunal so that he could do extra scans for evidence of what life-form might have been on the pod.
 Loonin and Jor had a good showdown with Commander Camalov.
 The tribunal scene was strong; Loonin and Jor had the idea to persuade Parish to let them say something to the assembled crew before Camalov could do her bogus test on Phillips, and Claire gave a truly excellent speech about Starfleet values and won everyone over.
-They were flabbergasted when Camalov shot Phillips, and Phillips did nearly die, but things turned out okay there in the end.
+The players were flabbergasted when Camalov shot Phillips, and Phillips did nearly die, but things turned out okay there in the end.
 The mission-as-written has a lot of suggested Threat spends for this section, which was very helpful to me.
 It felt pretty tense to me throughout the last act, especially when Camalov returned to try to kill the real intruder.

 Commander Camalov's office (former mess hall)